zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 ___
 # Mission 3
-The agents arrive at Dr. Goof's lair.
+The agents arrive at Dr. Goof's lair/lab.
 Where is it?
 What trap has Dr. Goof prepared for the agents?

 | d6 | Trap |
 | --- | --- |